Islandora/documentation/docs/technical-documentation/flysystem.md

   ],
 ];
 ```
 The configuration array's top-level key is the name of the Drupal stream wrapper, which also serves as the filesystem prefix.
 Any Drupal file path using "fedora://" will use this Flysystem adapter.
 Drupal will translate this prefix to the site's domain plus "\_flystem/fedora/".
-For example, using the default configuration provided by the claw-playbook, a file stored at "fedora://test.tif" will persist to Fedora with the URI "http://localhost:8080/fcrepo/rest/test.tif" and will be accessible from the Drupal URL "http://localhost:8000/_flysystem/fedora/test.tif".
+For example, using the default configuration provided by the islandora-playbook, a file stored at "fedora://test.tif" will persist to Fedora with the URI "http://localhost:8080/fcrepo/rest/test.tif" and will be accessible from the Drupal URL "http://localhost:8000/_flysystem/fedora/test.tif".
 The 'driver' value 'fedora' corresponds to [the plugin's machine name](https://github.com/Islandora/islandora/blob/8.x-1.x/src/Flysystem/Fedora.php#L21).
 The 'config' section contains all the adapter-specific configurations.
 In this case, the only thing configured for the site is the Fedora REST end-point.
 (Change this value to match your own Fedora's location, if needed.)
 The JWT is configured separately.

 Other examples of Drupal Flysystem configurations can be seen in [the module's README](http://cgit.drupalcode.org/flysystem/plain/README.md?h=8.x-1.x).

 Islandora is configured to have all Media use the Fedora file system by default in the islandora_core_feature.
-For example, the [field storage uri_scheme setting for field_media_image](https://github.com/Islandora/islandora/blob/8.x-1.x/modules/islandora_core_feature/config/install/field.storage.media.field_media_image.yml#L17) (and the other media types) is "fedora".
+For example, the [field storage uri_scheme setting for field_media_image](https://github.com/Islandora/islandora/blob/2.x/modules/islandora_core_feature/config/install/field.storage.media.field_media_image.yml#L17) (and the other media types) is "fedora".
 This can also be viewed in the UI on the field's "Field settings" page; e.g. `http://localhost:8000/admin/structure/media/manage/image/fields/media.image.field_media_image/storage`, look for "Upload destination" and see that "Flysystem: fedora" is selected.

 However, there are methods for saving files that can explicitly set a different filesystem than the default.
 Migrations can explicitly set which file system a file is saved to and Islandora can emit events that also specify which file system a derivative should be saved to.